Higher gas prices not likely to depress holiday travel

 State forecast for North Dakota

 Today...Partly cloudy.
-A chance of showers and thunderstorms west and central.
-Highs from the 60s east to the low to mid 70s west.
+A chance of showers and thunderstorms this afternoon.
+Highs near 70.

 State forecast for North Dakota